collective/Products.SimpleGroupsManagement/README.rst

 Introduction
 ============

-Have you ever feel the need to give to normal (AKA: not Manager/Site Administrator ) Plone member the power to manage a group?
+Have you ever feel the need to give to normal (AKA: not Manager/Site Administrator) Plone member the power to manage a group?

 Right now in Plone you can make this playing with the (**Plone Site Setup: Users and Groups**).
 Even playing with this permission is impossible to limit the group on which a member (or group) can manage.

-This products and a minimal configuration, a member of the Plone portal (or all members in a group) will be able to manage the users of a group, overriding the basic portal security.
+This product adds a minimal configuration, a member of the site (or all members in a group) will be able to manage which users are part of a group.

-You only need to go to the ``portal_properties`` tool of you portal and modifiy the new **simple_groups_management_properties**.
+You only need to go to the "*Groups management proxy settings*" settings panel.

-In the ``sgm_data`` section you need to insert a set of strings like
+You need to insert a set of strings like

 ::